-For the general case of vision based localization and navigation we already presented a method using lightfields as scene models [15] and particle filters for state estimation [14].
-Since currently a self-localization is necessary only, when the robot is back in its home position, a iterative self-localization over time is not suited.
-Later on, when the robot is also used to bring visitors to offices of people, we will substitute the current module with the lightfield based localization framework.
+For the general case of vision based localization and navigation we already presented a method using lightfields as MOBSY: Integration of Vision and Dialogue in Service Robots scene models [21] and particle filters for state estimation [20].
+Since currently a self-localization is necessary only when the robot is back in its home position, a iterative self-localization over time is not suited.
+Later on, when the robot is also used to guide visitors to offices of employees, we will substitute the current module with the lightfield based localization framework.